-If no default authentication source can be found and the Fail if policy engine finds no authentication source check box is not selected, PingFederate chooses an authentication source based on the following prioritized preferences:
+If the policy engine cannot find a default authentication source and the Fail if policy engine finds no authentication source check box is not selected, PingFederate chooses an authentication source based on the following prioritized preferences:

 - If the request comes with an IdpAdapterId query parameter or a

-parameter or the cookie is mapped to the corresponding use case, PingFederate uses the
+by the query parameter or the cookie is mapped to the corresponding use case,

 - If the request comes with neither an IdpAdapterId query parameter nor a